For the complete documentation index, see llms.txt. This page is also available as Markdown.

 asyncio.run(main())

-The replay API fetches data one minute at a time.
+The replay API fetches data in parallel.
 Avoid blocking the async loop with slow I/O (for example synchronous file writes) inside the iteration — use async I/O or buffer writes to prevent slowdowns and timeouts.

 replay arguments